lee-gyu/storybook/README.md

 # README

-!! there is no source code. (only dist production lib.)
+!!
+There is no source code.
+Only bundled production files in `dist/`.